Securely Storing & Sending Files

 Are emails that are sent to students secure?

 • Yes.
 Email sent from an cortland.edu email address are stored in MS365 and MS Exchange Online.
-This service provided by Microsoft is governed under a SUNY wide contract which has specific protections related to FERPA and data security.
-Those emails are secured.
+This service is hosted by Microsoft and is governed under a SUNY wide contract.
+It has specific protections related to FERPA and data security.

 Can I send student grade info to a student upon request via email?